Frequently Asked Questions

 The limit is about 40 to 60 messages per minute, the exact figure varies and can depend on signal quality.
 However, if you enable auto-responding, the throughput can drop to 10 to 15 messages per minute, because sending one reply message can take up to 6 seconds.

-Which phones and modems are supported?
+Which modems are supported?

 How can my application receive text messages using SMS Enabler?
 How can I process messages automatically?